-$\mathbf{T}$ his chapter gives you an introduction to printing a file from your computer.
-It uses an Acorn JP-150 printer as an example.
+This chapter gives you an introduction to printing a file from your computer.
+It uses a Canon BJC-610 printer as an example.

 Once you've used an application to produce some work, you'll probably want to print out what you've done.
 This chapter takes you through each stage involved in printing a file, from setting up the computer to producing a printed page.